TheRacc2/SparkGL/README.md

 The static GLFW library can be used.
 Read more about this [here.](https://www.glfw.org/docs/3.3/build_guide.html#build_link)

+# Examples
+SparkGL was designed with ease-of-use and code readability in mind. the [example projects](https://github.com/TheRacc2/SparkGL/tree/main/example) showcase how easy it is to setup SparkGL out-of-the-box.

+The most minimal example can be found [here.](https://github.com/TheRacc2/SparkGL/tree/main/example/minimal.cpp)

 # Issues / Contributions
 The code is written by myself and myself alone.
 I have not taken a trigonometry or geometry class, so the algorithm used to draw circles and other polygons is more than likely very outdated.